vishandi/tp/docs/DeveloperGuide.md

        Expected: Similar to previous.

 ## 7.11 Importing a person's schedule from a JSON file

+1. Importing a schedule from an accessible, readable json file

+   1. Prerequisites: There should be at least 1 person currently listed in the contact list.

+   2. Test case: `importSchedule 1 pa/<filepath>`<br>
+      Expected: The first person shown in the contact list will have his/her schedule replaced with the schedule data specified in the file in <filepath>.

+2. Importing a schedule from an invalid file path, or file path is not accessible or not readable
+   1. Test case: `importSchedule 1 pa/<invalid_filepath>`<br>
+      Expected: First person's schedule is unchanged.
+An error message detailing the issue will be displayed to the tester.

+3. Importing a schedule with invalid data and/or headers
+   1. Test case: `importSchedule 1 pa/<filepath_invalid_data>`
+      Expected:  First person's schedule is unchanged.
+An error message detailing the issue will be displayed to the tester.

 ## 7.12 Exporting a person's schedule to a JSON file